drfoxvet/drfoxvet-net/site/content/post/what-corona-virus-is-telling-us-a-holistic-veterinary-and-one-health-view.md

 But the escalating carbon footprint/energy use and public and environmental health risks of electropollution from telecommunications, especially 5G, now being used as a substitute for travel to conventions, meetings, vacations and concerts with “live streaming” to consumers coupled with business and medical teleconferencing and distance-education/learning is a growing concern, Telecommunications technology with its non-ionizing radiation must be made safe and sustainable, For details see this review posted on this website:
 Electropollution: Existential Threat to Public Health,Companion Animals and Life on Earth?

- Albert Schweitzer, MD, summed it up with prescience decades ago when he opined “We must fight against the spirit of unconscious cruelty with which we treat the animals.
-Animals suffer as much as we do.
-True humanity does not allow us to impose such sufferings on them.
-It is our duty to make the whole world recognize it.
-Until we extend our circle of compassion to all living things, humanity will not find peace.”

 POSTSCRIPT

 Companion Animal Concerns